 Steaks are no doubt great as is, but you can make it even better with seasonings.
 A pinch of this and that spices or throwing an herb or two will make a delicious difference!
 Whether you’re grilling it, pan-frying, or braising – your steak seasoning is one of the key elements.
 If you’re still a little hesitant with your steak-cooking skills, check out here how to cook steak tips using a cast iron skillet in 4 easy steps.

 Choosing steak seasoning is also as important as nailing the cooking time for your steak.
 Whether you’ll go for the simple salt and pepper or go for the more adventurous spice combination like paprika and chili powder.
 Frankly, you’re limited only by your imagination.
 The more experimental and adventurous you are in spices, the better.
+You might even turn to rare spices.
 Who knows, you might even come up with a steak rub that is worth passing onto your kids!

 Having said that, you don’t have to aimlessly experiment with your precious steak (especially the expensive ones!).
 It’ll help if you already have an idea of how more or less a particular spice or spice combination will work with your steak.
 Hence, our list here!
 Yes, we’ve compiled the 15 best spices for steaks (along with some herbs as well) that you can try or base your own steak rub from.